Aileen Wuornos: Execution and death

-Wuornos's execution by lethal injection took place on October 9, 2002.
-She declined her last meal which could have been anything under $20 and opted for a cup of coffee instead.
+Wuornos' execution by lethal injection took place on October 9, 2002.
+She declined her last meal which could have been anything under $20 and instead received a cup of coffee.
 Her last words were, "Yes, I would just like to say I'm sailing with the rock, and I'll be back, like Independence Day, with Jesus.
 June 6, like the movie.
-Big mother ship and all, I'll be back, I'll be back."
+Big mother ship and all, I'll be back, I'll be back".
 She died at 9:47 a.m.
-EDT.
 She was the second woman in Florida and the tenth in the United States to be executed since the 1976 United States Supreme Court decision restoring capital punishment.

 After her death, Wuornos' body was cremated.
 Wuornos' ashes were scattered beneath a tree in her native Michigan by Wuornos' childhood friend Dawn Botkins.
-At Wuornos' request, Natalie Merchant's song "Carnival" from her album Tigerlily was played at her funeral: Wuornos spent many hours listening to this album on death row.
-When Merchant found out about this, she gave permission to use the song in the closing credits of Nick Broomfield's documentary Aileen: Life and Death of a Serial Killer:
+At Wuornos' request, Natalie Merchant's song "Carnival" from Merchant's album Tigerlily (1995) was played at Wuornos' funeral: Wuornos spent many hours listening to this album on death row.
+When Merchant found out about this, she gave permission to use the song in the closing credits of Broomfield's documentary Aileen: Life and Death of a Serial Killer (2003):

-Broomfield later speculated on Wuornos' motive and state of mind:
+Broomfield later speculated on Wuornos' state of mind and motives: